-During the development process, it is necessary to measure the performance of prototype lateral flow assays.
+Throughout all stages of the development process, it is necessary to measure the performance of prototype lateral flow assays.
 Here we discuss three testing methods that are used at various points during development.

-Early Development: Wet Conjugate Addition
+Early Development: Wet Conjugate Testing

 Later Stage Development: Dried Down Conjugate

-- Stability: Proteins are susceptible to chemical and physical degradation that will result in changes to its native conformation.
+Stability: Proteins are susceptible to chemical and physical degradation that will result in changes to its native conformation.
 This process is accelerated in aqueous solutions.
 Storing the protein in a lyophilized or freeze-dried format will prolong the shelf life of the protein and the assay.

-- Reduce Complexity: While pre-mixing a liquid conjugate with a sample is not a complex task, any extra steps performed by a user introduces more uncertainty and chance of error.
+Reduce Complexity: While pre-mixing a liquid conjugate with a sample is not a complex task, any extra steps performed by a user introduces more uncertainty and chance of error.
 Developing a low risk streamlined testing procedure is essential in designing an assay for R&D or commercial use.

-Alternative Method: Dipstick Assay
+Alternative Method: Dipstick (Half-Strip) Assay

-The strip is dipped in the mixture and the solution allowed to wick up the strip.
+The strip is dipped in the mixture and the solution is allowed to wick up the strip.
 This format is excellent for screening various optimization conditions associated with the test line interaction.
 By removing the sample pad and conjugate pad, potential sources of variations are eliminated creating a simple system for directly comparing conditions.
 Parameters that are often optimized in this format include dispensing related conditions (e.g. dispense speed, dispense rate, dispense volume), antibody pairs, and membrane treatment buffers.
 After you have narrowed down your conditions, it is important that you test the conditions in the fully assembled format with a sample pad and dried down conjugate.

-- Eye Test: A first option is to read the assay by eye.
-This is acceptable for positive/negative scoring but is not useful for semi-quantitative or quantitative assays.
+Eye Test: A first option is to read the assay by eye.
+This is acceptable for positive/negative scoring but is not useful for quantitative assays.
 At nanoComposix we’ve also produced gradient score cards where the strength of the lateral flow line can be measured against a printed line intensity in order give a semi-quantitative score.
 Since this method doesn’t involve an instrument to capture the results, capturing a photo is a convenient method to record results.
-This format will only work for absorbent material, and not for fluorescent assays.
+This format will only work for absorbent material, not for fluorescent assays.